 It is safest for Messiah’s campus community if only students and employees are physically on campus during the fall semester.
 And until further notice, no off-campus visitors are permitted inside university residences, including commuters and student family members.
 However, if it is necessary for an off-campus family member to connect with their student, they may do so outside, i.e., they may not be inside of a campus building, and must wear a mask and socially distance from those outside of their family group at all times.
 Family members are asked NOT to come to campus, however, if they exhibit any of the symptoms of COVID-19, are confirmed positive with COVID-19, or have been in close direct contact with someone confirmed to have COVID-19.

-The University requests that this not happen during the fall semester.
+The University requests that this not happen until futher notice.
 It is much safer, if necessary, for family members to connect, bring supplies, take-out meals, etc., to students versus taking them off-campus (following the above outdoor visitation parameters).
-As part of the Community Promise they signed prior to the fall semester, residential students agreed not to leave and return to campus unless absolutely critical.
+As part of the Community Promise they signed prior to the start of the academic year, residential students agreed not to leave and return to campus unless absolutely critical.
 This greatly reduces the risk of spreading COVID-19 to the campus community.
 Allowances have been made for crucial off-campus jobs, internships, clinicals, practicums, etc., if students’ employers are following Messiah’s guidelines for COVID-19 health and safety, including requiring masks and social distancing.
 Messiah has also provided students with parameters for off-campus church attendance.
 We greatly appreciate family members’ support and cooperation in helping us to protect our campus community in this way.

 - Enhanced face-to-face (F2F); Lecture-based classroom